KMarkert/restee/docs/usage.md

 ## Requesting Tables

 Imagery is not the only thing that Earth Engine can process.
 There are many vector based workflows that are useful on Earth Engine such as sampling values from an image or calculating zonal statistics.
 To access computed a computed feature or feature collection, `restee` has methods to request the data in a local table structure.

+In this example, we will calculate the average NDVI from a MODIS image for the countries in Southeast Asia:

 ```python
 countries = ee.FeatureCollection("USDOS/LSIB_SIMPLE/2017")